tnauckunas/field-system-reinstall-log/assets/vending_machines/vending_machine_gallery.md

 ### 🏁 Final Staging – Nightclub Installation
 ![Photo booth installed at nightclub, lights and UI active](https://github.com/tnauckunas/field-system-reinstall-log/blob/main/assets/vending_machines/6.%20photo_booth_final_staging.jpg?raw=true)

 Captured during the final staging phase.
-At this point, most internal wiring and system diagnostics had been completed.
-Screen prompts, printer modules, and lighting were fully verified.
-Photo shows the booth installed upright in a nightclub venue, secured in a space-constrained corner with visual access to the public.
-This system was fully transported, staged, wired, and validated singlehandedly.
+At this point, all internal wiring, print verification, and lighting system diagnostics had been completed.
+Screen prompts and camera UI were functioning as expected.
+The booth was installed upright inside a nightclub venue, secured in a space-constrained area with public access.
+One assistant assisted in wheeling both units using a dolly during entry, as seen placing the top signage in this photo.
+All system wiring, QA testing, and staging validation were performed by me.

 ---